rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/index.md

 ### Setting Access

-Follwing users have read and write access to Helpdesk settings:
+Following users have read and write access to Helpdesk settings:

 1. WordPress administrator